ibm-cloud-docs/api-handbook/collections/sorting.md

 `GET /v2/accounts?sort=company_name`

-The client MUST also be able to prepend the field with a `+` or `-` character, indicating "ascending" or "descending," respectively.
+The client MUST also be able to prefix the field with a `-` character[^plus-deprecated], indicating a descending sort order.
 For example, the expression below would sort on the last name of the account owner, in descending order:

 `GET /v2/accounts?sort=-owner.last_name`

-If neither of these characters are provided, the sort MUST be done in ascending order.
+If the `-` prefix is not provided, the sort MUST be done in ascending order.

 An unrecognized or unsupported sort field MUST be ignored.

 ## Multi-field sorting

-Collections that support sorting on multiple fields MUST allow the `sort` parameter to contain a comma-separated sequence of fields (each, optionally, with a `+` or `-`) in the same format as described above for single-field sorting.
+Collections that support sorting on multiple fields MUST allow the `sort` parameter to contain a comma-separated sequence of fields (each, optionally, with a `-` prefix) in the same format as described above for single-field sorting.
 Sorts MUST be applied to the data set in the order that they are provided.
 For example, the expression below would sort accounts first on company name (ascending) and second on owner last name (descending):